zacinC/Fillio/README.md

 5. **Message Targeting:** Depending on the platform, you might need to select the specific message you want the bot to address.
 (Functionality may vary based on platform integration.)<br>
 6. **Generated Response:** The bot will analyze the message and generate a tailored response based on your selection.<br>
 7. **Review and Send:** Review the generated response to ensure it aligns with your needs.
 If satisfied, send the response through the communication platform.

-### Additional Notes

-This is a high-level overview, and specific implementation details might vary depending on the chosen communication platforms and desired functionalities.
-Feel free to contribute to the project's development!
-Refer to the project's contribution guidelines for details on submitting pull requests, reporting issues, and joining the developer community.